WHU-USI3DV/Mobile-Seed/README.md

 - 2023-11-22:  [[Preprint paper]](https://arxiv.org/abs/2311.12651) is aviliable! 🎉

 ## 💡 Citation
-If you find this repo helpful, please give us a star~.Please consider citing FreeReg if this program benefits your project
+If you find this repo helpful, please give us a star~.Please consider citing Mobile-Seed if this program benefits your project
 ```
 @article{liao2023mobileseed,
   title={Mobile-Seed: Joint Semantic Segmentation and Boundary Detection for Mobile Robots},